atsyplenkov/qbin/README.md

 </h4>

-A Rust implementation of Quadbin, a hierarchical geospatial index tiling approach developed by [CARTO](https://github.com/CartoDB).
+A Rust implementation of **Quadbin**, a hierarchical geospatial index tiling approach developed by [CARTO](https://github.com/CartoDB).
 Like the [Microsoft's Bing Maps Tile System](https://docs.microsoft.com/en-us/bingmaps/articles/bing-maps-tile-system) (aka Quadkey), Quadbin uniformly subdivides a map in Mercator projection into four squares at different resolution levels, from 0 to 26 (less than 1 m² at the equator).
 However, unlike Quadkey, Quadbin stores the grid cell index in a 64-bit integer.

 This crate is a complete rewrite of the original implementation in [JavaScript](https://github.com/CartoDB/quadbin-js) and [Python](https://github.com/CartoDB/quadbin-py).
 Learn more about Quadbin in the [CARTO documentation](https://docs.carto.com/data-and-analysis/analytics-toolbox-for-snowflake/sql-reference/quadbin).